cobbler/cobbler/docs/cobbler-conf.rst

 allow_duplicate_ips
 ===================

-If "True", Cobbler will allow insertions of system records that duplicate the IP address information of other system records.
+If ``True``, Cobbler will allow insertions of system records that duplicate the IP address information of other system records.
 In general, this is undesirable and should be left False.

 default: ``False``